maastrichtlawtech/extraction_libraries/cellar/README.md

     pass his webservices login credentials to the method, in order to extract data about works citing work and works being cited by work.
 The full text is returned as a JSON file, rest of data as a CSV.
 Can be in-memory or as saved files.
     <li><code>get_nodes_and_edges_lists</code></li>
-    Gets 2 dataframe objects, one for the nodes and edges of the citations within the passed dataframe.
+    Gets 2 list objects, one for the nodes and edges of the citations within the passed dataframe.
     Allows the creation of a network graph of the citations.
-Can be saved in-memory or in the data folder as csv files.
+Can only be returned in-memory.
     <br>
 </ol>